🎄 Spread Holiday Cheer with Authentic Wildwood Boardwalk Wood! 🎄

 Did Captain Kidd and Blackbeard Bury Treasure near Cape May?

 Pirates and pirate activity was not unknown to the Jersey Shore.
-Famous pirates such as Captain Kidd and Edward Teech, more infamously known as Blackbeard, sailed the waters off the Jersey coast.
+Famous pirates such as Captain Kidd, or Edward Teech, more infamously known as Blackbeard, sailed the waters off the Jersey coast.

 Did Captain Kidd really bury some of his treasure on Cape May County beaches?
 No one has ever found any of it if he did.
 At least, no one has ever admitted that they have found any of it.
 But that hasn’t stopped the legends from being told and retold about secret treasure chests lying somewhere beneath the sands.
 Documented reports note that there was, indeed, pirate activity here.
 In one instance, at least, a Governor Bass claimed to have “been credibly informed that Captain Kidd…had been seen and spoken to…” aboard a large sloop near Cape May.
 The Governor allegedly “saw the sloop himself when he went down to the Cape after other pirates” and would have attempted to capture it had it not “outsailed his vessel.”